A Pessimistic Approximation for the Fisher Information Measure: Applications of the Information Bound

-Finally, we want to outline possible applications of the presented approach and the opportunities provided by an information bound like $S(\theta)$.
+Finally, we want to outline possible applications of the presented result and the opportunities provided by an information bound like \eqref{fisher:information:bound:definition}.
 To this end, we present three problems for which $S(\theta)$ provides interesting and useful insights.
-The discussed problems cover theoretic as well as practical aspects in statistical signal processing.
+The problems discussed cover theoretic as well as practical aspects in statistical signal processing.